Shihad: FVEY and 30th anniversary (2012–2020)

 For the production of their ninth studio album, Shihad worked with Jaz Coleman, of English post-punk band Killing Joke.
 Coleman produced Shihad's debut album, Churn, but a disagreement with the band occurred after the release of the album.
 Following a 15-year period in which Coleman and Shihad did not communicate, Coleman made amends with the band members at a London, UK awards ceremony.
 Toogood explained in June 2014:

 Three years ago we were at the Metal Hammer awards.
 I hadn't talked to Jaz for ages.
 We'd had a falling out, I just didn't have time for him.
 Tom [Larkin] went and chatted to him and was like, "come over and talk to him".
 I was like, "Fuck that guy".
 But he was softer—he doesn't drink alcohol anymore.
 He's still gnarly and idealistic and brutal but minus the alcohol that makes him this focused machine.
 It was just the perfect meeting of what we wanted to do and having the right guy to do it with.

 Prior to the recording process, Coleman informed the band, "I'm going to work you until you've made a great record".
 Toogood explained that the entirety of the ninth album was recorded live-in-the-studio, while Coleman conducted, and the band members were forced to focus entirely on each song as they were recorded, without outside distractions, such as mobile phones.
 After a two-month recording period, Toogood referred to their time with Coleman as a "bootcamp" and explained that they "needed someone to crack the whip" and he felt "purged" afterwards, "It's great to hang around guys you've been hanging around with since you were 18."

 FVEY, the band's ninth album was released on 8 August 2014 via Warner Music New Zealand, and Toogood referred to FVEY as Shihad's best album in 15 years.
-It is their fifth number-one album, and they share the honour for most number-one records for any New Zealand artist with Hayley Westenra.
-As from August 2014 the group had the most Top 40 New Zealand chart singles for any local artist, with 25.
+It is their fifth number-one album, which at the time equalled the record for most number-one records by a New Zealand artist with Hayley Westenra.
+As of August 2014 the group had the most Top 40 New Zealand chart singles for any local artist, with 25.